 This collection has a bunch of different case colors (blue, green, black, brown) and different straps (leather, fabric, Ceramos), and both quartz and automatic movements.
 The prices start at $4,300 on the Rado website—not cheap, but you’re sure to get what you pay for.
-Some of the main features include a transparent sapphire crystal with anti-reflective coating, a high tech ceramic and stainless steel case and bezel, and a power reserve of 45 hours.
+Some of the main features include a transparent sapphire crystal with an anti-reflective coating, a high-tech ceramic and stainless steel case and bezel, and a power reserve of 45 hours.

 The Hyperchrome collection debuted in 2012, and today, it has over 70 models.
 One of the main highlights of these watches is the monobloc case, which was expertly crafted from one piece of injected ceramic that was previously used in some of the brand’s ceramic designs, allowing it to not only become more durable and comfortable, but extremely attractive as well.

-This is one of the brand’s best selling collections.
+This is one of the brand’s best-selling collections.
 Check out all the options here.

 There’s also the Rado Hyperchrome Tennis Automatic Chronograph.
 If you’re into tennis, you’ll be glad to know that Rado has timepieces inspired by the sport.
 Aside from producing watches for both tennis players and fans, the company is also a proud official timekeeper at tennis tournaments all over the world.

 The Hyperchrome Tennis Automatic is a watch that you can wear while playing sports (not just limited to tennis, of course).
-This one is lightweight, thanks to the plasma high tech ceramic features.
+This one is lightweight, thanks to the plasma high-tech ceramic features.